Logical Deduction Online Quiz

 The following question are given with some conclusions.
 Choose the options that logically follow the most.

-Q 10 - Statements: Some sumps are caps.
-All caps are bats.
-Some tigers are caps.
+Q 10 - Statements: Some pens are tablets.
+All schools are tablets.
+Some universities are schools.

 Conclusions: